 - 100% brand new, never used, testing is fine.

 You Can Buy Holmer String Tuning Pegs on the Link Below!

 5. 5pcs Banjo Tuning Pegs for Banjo Geared Machine

 Those are really good tuning pegs, especially if you are waiting to replace your old ones.
-These banjo tuning pegs are with good workmanship and you will be able to use them for a long time.
+These banjo tuning pegs are of good workmanship and you will be able to use them for a long time.

 The set includes 4pcs machine heads and 1 piece Banjo non-slip peg, this will be a great choice for your old and broken tuning pegs.
-These pegs have chrome color and are made from Zinc alloy.
+These pegs have a chrome color and are made from Zinc alloy.

 - Durable with good workmanship for long time use.